ethereum/remix-project/docs/tutorial_mist.rst

 ---------

 From Mist, browse the above front end.
-In the first field, paste the address of the newly created contract, and let's call the first function (label ``give``).
+In the first field, paste the address of the newly created contract.
+Now, let's call the first function (label ``give``).

 You will need an account and a value.

-The account could be any account that are declared in the Wallet section of Mist.
-This is the sender of the transaction we are going to create.
+The account could be any account that is declared in the Wallet section of Mist.
+This is the sender of the transaction that we are going to create.
 The value should be no more than the actual balance of the account - the unit is in `wei`, so just put ``100`` (100 wei), that should be fine.

 Click on ``Give`` and wait for the transaction to be mined.